civicrm/civicrm-ac/README.md

 * type - set to the name of the poll
 * subtype (optional) further classify this task
-* externalId - this should be unique identifier for each type of task (ensuring that type+externalId is unique amongst the entire set of tasks)
+* externalIdentifier - this should be unique identifier for each type of task (ensuring that type+externalId is unique amongst the entire set of tasks)
 * date - the date that the task was completed
 * url - A url that links to the task, or more details about the task
 * description - a short summary of the task
-* contributorId - uniquely identifies the person that completed the task
+* identiferString - a string uniquely identifies the contribuor that completed the task (e.g. joe@bloggs.com)
-* contributorIdType - the type of identifier used for contributorId
+* identiferType - the type of identifier used for identify the contribtor (e.g. email)

-# Outstanding tasks
+# Todo

-* Service that returns a CiviCRM contact ID when presented with an external ID and external ID type, e.g. https://co/api/contacts/find?email=michael@civicrm.org
-* Prototype hall of fame
+* More polls of more sources, including
-* Validate dates entered for app:poll
+    * stack-exchange
+    * github pull requests
+    * github issues
+    * tweets(?)
+* Move this todo list to github issues
+* Read only API for general consumption of this data
+* UI for consumption on civicrm.org (read only API)
+* summary and detail views for all tasks
+* iframe for embedding on other websites (read only API)
+* Hall of fame for unknown contributors (i.e. people not linked to a contact in civicrm.org/civicrm)
+* Task that updates identifiers (e.g. when they become known, or when civicrm contacts have become merged, etc.)